NI to face Danes and Finns in Euro 2024 qualifiers

 As top seeds, Denmark will clearly be favourites to win Group H but Baraclough will surely feel that his team are capable of finishing ahead of seconds seeds Finland, who are world-ranked 56th - only three places ahead of Northern Ireland.

-Baraclough's side dismal Nations League saw them slip to fifth-seed status for Sunday's but their world ranking is four places ahead of Slovenia.
+Baraclough's side's dismal Nations League saw them slip to fifth-seed status for Sunday's but their world ranking is four places ahead of Slovenia.

 Kazakhstan are 113th in the Fifa ratings with San Marino right at the base of the world rankings in 211th spot.

-But while the Northern Ireland boss is likely to be upbeat following Sunday's draw, the Republic look to be facing a huge task in attempting to secure qualifying as they face the might of France and the Netherlands.
+But while the Northern Ireland boss is upbeat following Sunday's draw, the Republic look to be facing a huge task in attempting to secure qualification as they face the might of France and the Netherlands.

+"In order to finish in the top two we have to achieve something extraordinary and it has to be our ambition to do that," said Kenny.

+"We've shown our capacity in games against Portugal home and away, Serbia, Scotland and Belgium so we can take encouragement from those performances when we go against France, Holland and Greece."

 The Republic's draw will inevitably bring back memories of the infamous handball by Thierry Henry which secured France the goal which ended the Irish team's hopes of qualifying for the 2010 World Cup finals.